openstack/ceilometer/doc/source/architecture.rst

 The agents periodically asks each pollster for instances of ``Sample`` objects.
 The agent framework then publishes the Samples using the publishers defined in the pipeline configuration.
-For example, the ``rpc`` publisher converts the Sample to metering messages, which it then signs and transmits on the metering message bus.
+For example, the ``notifier`` publisher converts the Sample to metering messages, which it then signs and transmits on the metering message bus.

-The pollster plugins do not communicate with the message bus directly, unless it is necessary to do so in order to collect the information for which they are polling.

 The frequency of polling is controlled via the pipeline configuration.
 See :ref:`Pipeline-Configuration` for details.